 - I am a member of the West Surrey Mindfulness Teachers Network – www.westsurreymindfulness.org.uk.

-Please contact me if you would like to learn more about mindfulness, join a course or are interested in bringing mindfulness to your school, business or organisation.
+Please contact me if you would like to learn more about mindfulness, join a course or are interested in bringing mindfulness to your business, school or organisation.